usoni01/take-home-engineering-challenge/README.md

 ### Expected Data Size

-Would be great to open this solution up for other US cities so consider supporting large datasets (ie millions in total foodtruck records).
+Would be great to open this solution up for other US cities so consider supporting large datasets.
+You should expect datasets in the millions.

 ### Data Schema